Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: Results

 \section{Results}

-For the dimuon channel, a shape-based analysis is employed.
-The missing transverse momentum distributions ($\slashed{\slashed{p}}_{T}^{~\text{corr}}$) are used as the discriminating variable since the signal process characterized with relatively large $\slashed{\slashed{p}}_{T}^{~\text{corr}}$ values compared to the SM backgrounds.
+The analysis procedure employed in this study follows a shape-based analysis, where the discriminating variable used to discriminate the signal from the background is the missing transverse momentum distributions ($\slashed{\slashed{p}}_{T}^{~\text{corr}}$).
+This is justified by the fact that the $\slashed{\slashed{p}}_{T}^{~\text{corr}}$ is much higher for the signal process than for the background process.
 The distribution of the missing transverse momentum, after the application of the final event selection, is illustrated in figure \ref{figure:fig6}.
-The observed data agrees well with the simulated backgrounds within the statistical and systematic uncertainties.
-The event yields passing the analysis final selection, which are summarized in \ref{table:tab8}, for each of the SM backgrounds, the DF model (with $M_{Z^{\prime}}$ = 300 GeV, $M_{\chi_{1}}$ = 1 GeV) and the CMS open data; corresponding to an integrated luminosity of 11.6 fb$^{-1}$ are presented in table \ref{table:tab8}.
-Uncertainties include both statistical and systematic components, summed in quadrature.
+The observed data is in good agreement with the simulated backgrounds within the statistical and systematic uncertainties.
+The event yields passing the analysis final selection, for each of the SM backgrounds, the DF model (with $M_{Z^{\prime}}$ = 300 GeV, $M_{\chi_{1}}$ = 1 GeV) and the CMS open data; corresponding to an integrated luminosity of 11.6 fb$^{-1}$ are presented in table \ref{table:tab8}.

+In order to make a statistical interpretation for our results, we preformed frequentist (CL) \cite{CLS} with the profile likelihood-ratio test statistic \cite{R2} to derive exclusion limits on the product of signal cross sections and branching ratio Br($Z^{\prime}$ $\rightarrow \mu\mu$) at 95\% confidence level.

+These limits are performed separately for the different signal hypotheses at different masses of $Z^{\prime}$ and $\chi_{1}$.
+To obtain the $\pm1$ and $\pm2$ sigma bands around the expected limit, pseudo-experiments with the background only hypotheis was used.
+Where the nuisance parameters where randomely varied within the post fit constraints of the ML fit to the data.